 Why this course?

-This training course offers a unique opportunity to learn from established academics and world-renowned arbitrators from Leiden University, the Permanent Court of Arbitration, the ICC International Court of Arbitration, P.R.I.M.E.
-Finance and Erasmus University.
-You will gain first-hand knowledge on arbitration cases right in the heart of the PCA headquarters in the Peace Palace in The Hague.
+This training course offers a unique opportunity to learn from established academics and world-renowned arbitrators.
+You will gain first-hand knowledge on arbitration cases right in the heart of The Hague, the International City of Peace and Justice.
 The course also offers plenty of opportunities to network with fellow students and practitioners from all over the world.
 And last but not least, The Hague is a wonderful place to stay!

 The Grotius Centre does not provide housing but we will be happy to assist you in finding a suitable place to stay.
 Here are some options for accommodation in The Hague.

-The fee includes access to the digital learning environment of Leiden University (Blackboard), course materials (including the textbook on International Arbitration by Redfern and Hunter), a certificate of participation, a guided tour of the Peace Palace, lunches and refreshments on class days, a welcome reception, a course dinner and farewell drinks.
+The fee includes access to the course materials (including the textbook on International Arbitration by Redfern and Hunter), a certificate of participation, a guided tour of the Peace Palace (subject to availability), lunches and refreshments on class days, a welcome dinner and farewell drinks.

 The application should be completed at once as data cannot be saved.
 Therefore, make sure to have the following documents ready before starting the application: